The Context block lets you add a correctly microformatted “introduction” (i.e., “context”) to notes (or likes).

-When you create a new note or like, you’ll be presented with not just a Context block.
-If you open the List View, you’ll notice a Group block as well, with an empty Paragraph in it.
+If you open the List View, you’ll now notice a Context block, followed by a Group block with an empty Paragraph in it.
 (The Group has been given an e-content

 class.)